Perry Farrell on being a solutionist, an innovator and that time he freed slaves in Sudan

 “Aaron got hold of [U2 frontman] Bono, and then Bono, [Radiohead’s] Thom Yorke, Bob Geldof and I flew to Germany to speak to… I don’t think it was the G7 as not everyone was part of it then, but it was that same organisation… and we asked if they’d forego the debt to the world’s poorest countries, which they did.
 That’s what the premise of Song Yet To Be Sung was.
 When the slaves were led out of Egypt by Moses and reached the other side of the Sea of Reeds [The Red Sea], Moses’ sister began to sing this wonderful song to god.
 They were promised there would be another occasion in the future when they’d all be free, so that’s where the title came from.”

-You recently shared a remix of the Kind Heaven track Let’s All Pray For This World, which feels even more pertinent than when the original version was released last year…
+You shared a remix of the Kind Heaven track Let’s All Pray For This World, which feels even more pertinent than when the original version was released in 2019…

 “What we have today, I believe, is a situation where we’re crossing the messianic threshold, when we’re promised a messiah will return and the world will become a wonderful place where we’ll know God without any middleman.
 I started thinking to myself: ‘How can we actuate that and what are the problems we have to solve?’
 I think of myself as a solutionist, so I started thinking, ‘Why don’t we pray together?
 We should build a temple of man – a place where everybody can go and make music together.’”